-In Memorium: Valli Louise Dennis Schieltz, writer of A Pocket Guide to Surviving Armageddon, passed away on the morning of June 29, 2015.
+Armageddon Guide writer, Valli Louise Dennis Schieltz, passed away on the morning of June 29, 2015.
 Cancer finally took her life.
 She was 64 years old.
-Valli’s Web site will be maintained as a tribute to her life.
+While her passing is very sad, Valli’s Web site will be maintained as a tribute to her life.
 Her books are available for purchase.

 I grew up having an alcoholic father, so that may tell you a little about what I had to endure.
 When people get drunk they either get slap happy or they try to show with their anger and rage who is boss.
 My father took Glenn (my brother) as his favorite while I was on his black list.
-My mother tried to keep the family together for our sakes, but that is really not a way to live.
+Because of her devotion, my mother tried to keep the family together for our sakes, but that is really not a way to live.
 When it got to be too much, my mom sought to get a legal separation so she would be able to take us back to New Jersey, her mother’s home state.
-Quite suddenly, my father died of a heart attack.
+However, quite suddenly, my father died of a heart attack.

 A Pocket Guide to Surviving Armageddon.